-View the Markers: Use the Find A Marker link on this website.
+View the Markers: Use the Marker Database link on this website.
 The largest number of them that we know of are “Town Name” markers, and these are listed alphabetically in our database.
 Others noted the names of creeks or rivers.
 These were double-sided so that only one marker per bridge crossing was needed.
-Look for these under “S” for Stream.
-Still others marked sites of historic significance; these are under “H” for Historic.
+Look for these under “Waterways”.
+There are markers for “State Facilities and Universities”.
+Still others marked sites of historic significance; these are under “Historic Sites”.
+There were once “Large Markers” at certain areas around the state, mostly at high points on major routes.
 Prior to, and concurrent with these others, routine highway traffic signs, such as “School Zone” or “Danger Steep Hill” were also made on these iron keystones.
-Only a few survive, and these and archival photos of others can be found under “T” for Traffic.
+Only a few survive, and these and archival photos of others can be found under “Traffic Markers”.

 Guardians of the Gateway: Essential Elements for a Healthy Town

 The Keystone Markers not only denote the entrances to many Pennsylvania places, they are themselves the gateway to those places.
 They are the first impression visitors have of that Pennsylvania place and, as we all know, a good first impression is invaluable.

 As distinguished planner, scholar, and senior resident fellow at the Urban Land Institute Edward McMahon has said, “The gateway into a community is like its ‘front door.’
 It provides the introduction to a community.
 It can either express a community’s pride and sense of place or it can give a community a poor public image.”

 Truly, the Keystone Markers make a positive first impression, but consider it for yourself.
 (The following sections are taken from Mr. McMahon’s work in Better Models for Development in Pennsylvania.)

 Compare the photos of the community gateways above.
 Then ask yourself the following questions: